TilmanGriesel/graphite/README.md

 ---

 ### Theme Development Kit
-I've created token abstraction and a script to help maintain Graphite's consistency across theme variants and simplify updates.
+I've created a token abstraction and a script to help maintain Graphite's consistency across theme variants and simplify updates.
 This setup can also serve as a great starting point for building your own themes in no time.
 [Theme Development Kit](https://graphite.tilmangriesel.com/features/graphite-theme-development-kit.html)

 ---